 In a double-entry accounting system, your debit entries must always equal your credit entries.
 Also, every entry you make into a general ledger system will generate at least one debit amount and one credit amount.
 Furthermore, a debit to an asset account will increase its value, while a credit to an asset account (like cash) will decrease its value.

 Banking Debits and Credits

-Banking debits and credits are transactions that affect your bank account only.
-They are the opposite of accounting debit and credits because a debit entry to your bank account will decrease its value and a credit will increase its value.
-In order to eliminate confusion, several banks have moved away from these terms by using more logical ones likes receipts, deposits, disbursements, or fees.
+Banking debits and credits are transactions that affect your bank account.
+The use and language here are totally opposite of accounting debit and credits.
+A debit entry to your bank account will decrease its value while a credit will increase its value.
+To eliminate confusion, several banks have moved away from these terms by using more logical ones like receipts, deposits, disbursements, or fees.
 Here are a few examples: